Travelinglight/AMDC/README.md

 # AMDC
-This is a client used to receive info of mobile objects from APRS2 server, decode and post the data to a database for further usage.
+AMDC (APRS MobileObject Data Client) is a client used to receive info of mobile objects from APRS2 server, decode and post the data to a database for further usage.